top of page

 Who is teaching this class?

-Trainer Kate Friedl, founder of Anthem Service Dogs
+Trainer Kate Friedl, founder of Anthem Service Dogs and Certified Professional Dog Trainer (CPDT-KA)

 What are class expectations?

-Only 4 dogs per class due to space and to ensure quality of content and attention.
+Up to 4 dogs per class due to space and to ensure quality of content and attention.
 There will be a lot of informational handouts such as service dog laws, do's and don'ts, etiquette, how to train, how not to train, etc. No more than 2 adults per dog.
 No more than 1 dog per adult.
 Specific training gear and treats will be recommended but not provided.

 What type of training application do you use?